JuliaML/MLLabelUtils.jl/README.md

 {1,−1}.

-This package provides the functionality needed to deal will these different scenarios in an efficient, consistent, and convention manner.
+This package provides the functionality needed to deal will these different scenarios in an efficient, consistent, and convenient manner.
 In particular, this library is designed with package developers in mind, that require their classification-targets to be in a specific format.
 To that end, the core focus of this